saceandro/NOSIDUA_Julia/README.md

 ```

 # SDE4DVar
-Method to estimate parameters and initial states as well as their confidence intervals for the stochastic differential equations.
+Method to estimate parameters and initial states as well as their confidence intervals for stochastic differential equations.